-Eelworms are also known as nematodes and are a microscopic pest that is 1-2 mm long.
+Eelworms are also known as nematodes and are microscopic pest that is 1-2 mm long.
 It’s hard to see them with the naked eye unless you are inspecting them under dark background.

 Eelworms can be found in soil, water, and plant tissues.
 These are parasitic and feed on plant tissues internally or externally.
 These have sharp teeth that puncture plant cells and extract fluid contents.

-The damaged plant gets distorted, discolored, and in extreme cases, die.
+The damaged plant gets distorted, discolored, and in extreme cases, dies.
 Female eelworms lay eggs either in the plant itself or in soil.
 They grow very fast in favorable conditions.
 It gets transported when an infected plant, debris, or dirt is moved.

 Infested plant seeds and bulbs feel soft and show discolored brown rings of dead tissues when cut.
 After the plant has decayed, the eelworm leaves and moves to a fresh plant.

 Prevention is vital to stop the plants get infected by eelworm.
 Following good gardening hygiene and crop rotation is a good start.
 You should buy good-quality bulbs from reputable vendors to ensure no other bulbs get infected by eelworms.

 If you find infestation developed, despite all the precautions, further spread by removing affected plants and seeds.
 You can either destroy it by deep burying in the ground or burning the plant.

 When you are planting new bulbs, you can do hot water treatment.
 In this, you immerse dormant narcissus bulbs in hot water (112 F) for three-four hours.

 Ensure the temperature is high enough to kill the worm but don’t damage the delicate plant tissues inside.

 13. Sooty molds